TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 .. index:: Extension development; Git
 .. rst-class:: bignums-xxl

 #.
-Publish source code on a public Git hosting platform
+Publish source code on a public `Git`:pn: hosting platform

-   The TYPO3 community currently uses GitHub, GitLab and Atlassian Bitbucket to host the Git repositories of their extensions.
+   The TYPO3 community currently uses `GitHub`:pn:, `GitLab`:pn: and Atlassian Bitbucket to host the `Git`:pn: repositories of their extensions.

    Typically, the :ref:`extension key <extension-key>` is used for the repository name, but that is not necessary.